 Together, the Two Towns Formed the Water District

 The Brunswick and Topsham Water District was incorporated in 1903 by an act of the Maine Legislature.
 The District acquired the assets of the Maine Water Company, a privately-owned company that served Brunswick.
-The goal of the District was to protect the town’s groundwater supply and create a better and more efficient way of distribution.
-The system was expanded in 1905 to provide service in Topsham.
+The goal of the District was to locate a suitable source of supply and provide better service to the customers.
+The system was expanded in 1908 to provide service in Topsham.
 Not only would the District be expanding drinking water distribution to the residents of Topsham, but they would also be making it possible for Topsham to enjoy the benefits of reliable fire protection.

 When the District first began, the population for Brunswick and Topsham was a total of 8,800 people.
 With the incorporation of Topsham, there came the need for restructuring and exploration into new locations of groundwater supply.
 Industry was booming and more people were moving to the area.
 The need for a larger supply of water was a necessity.

-In 1912, the District contracted for a new concrete reservoir off of Bridge Street in Topsham and in 1916 the Jordan Avenue pumping station was constructed.
-In 1926, the District constructed three high capacity wells at the Jordan Avenue well-field because the current wellfields would no longer support the ever growing rate of consumption.
+In 1912, the District contracted for a new concrete reservoir off of Bridge Street in Topsham.
+In 1905 the Jordan Avenue pumping station was constructed.
+In 1929, the District constructed three high capacity wells at the Jordan Avenue well-field because the current wellfields would no longer support the ever growing rate of consumption.

 In the 1930’s, the population was approximately 11,500 and climbing and insuring an adequate supply of water had become a concern.
 In 1936, a large flood hit Brunswick and Topsham leaving the pumping station under 15 feet of water.
 Due to the high maintenance costs of making the pumping station flood proof, the search for a new groundwater supply was undertaken as well as the need for storage for not only the present supply but for future developments.
-In 1939, the District constructed the existing steel standpipe off River Road in Brunswick to add needed storage capacity.
+In 1939, the District replaced the Marrison Farm Hill Tank built in 1886 with a new steel standpipe off River Road in Brunswick to add additional storage capacity.